All Episodes

 That story barely, other than on CNN, which got it right by far, barely causes a ripple in the drive-by media.

-Nor does this Hillary story, other than this, Washington Post editorial.
+Nor does this Hillary story other than this Washington Post editorial.

-Goes on to list the details I just shared with you, and then they say this opening of the second paragraph.
+And then they say this opening of the second paragraph.

 This appears to be another instance in which a Clinton campaign zeal for campaign cash overwhelms its judgment.